eni-ro/rAthenaItemDBScriptEditor/README.md

     `gem install win32-clipboard`

 ## Useage
-1. Open 'db.yml',and add your original ItemDB/MobDB file path
+1. Open `db.yml`,and add your original ItemDB/MobDB file path
-2. Run 'editor.rb'
+2. Run `editor.rb`
-3. After editing script,push `Copy Script` button
-4. Open your ItemDB
+3. Load item script by selecting `Load` button at the right-top of window
-5. Paste script
+4. Edit script
+5. Select `Inject Script` button to overwrite your ItemDB file

 ## Known Issue
 * When you select an item from parameter list, the following error message will be displayed.
 I release this editor as it is,because I couldn't resolve this error and it works.
 `Gdk-CRITICAL **: gdk_device_get_source: assertion 'GDK_IS_DEVICE (device)' failed`

 ## History
+* v0.5
+  * Fix corrupting yaml file when injecting script is blank
+  * Add Equip/Unequip script load and inject feature(experimental)
+  * Add some scripts
+  * Improve to be able to select multiple parameter from dialog(for criteria)

 * v0.4
   * Improve insertion function to break lines with indentation
   * Add script load and inject feature(experimental)